webdevelopers-eu/z-template/README.md

 - The `VALUE` can be an boolean expression enclosed in curly braces, a variable name, a boolean value, or a string.
 Examples: `{foo < 10}`, `foo.bar`, `bar`, `true`, `"foo"`.
 The `!` or `!!` operators can be used to negate the value.
 Examples: `!{foo < 10}`, `!!foo`.
 The `!!` operator is used to convert a value to a boolean.
 - The `ACTION` can be one of the following: `attr ATTR_NAME`, `class CLASS_NAME`, `call CALLBACK_NAME`, `event EVENT_NAME`, `text`, `html`, `value`, `toggle`, or `remove`.
 - The `CONDITION` is an expression in curly braces.
 Expressions can be nested within parentheses.
 Supported operators in the expression are `==`, `!=`, `>`, `<`, `>=`, `<=`, `&&`, and `||`.
 Examples: `{foo == 'bar'}`, `{foo == 'bar' || foo == 'baz'}`, `{foo == 'bar' && (foo == 'baz' || foo == 'qux')}`.
+ - Note that all the values get converted into scalar values before comparison in a way that Arrays and Objects convert into a number of their elements.
+For example, `{"foo": [1, 2, 3]}` input to `foo == 3` is `true`.

 ### Examples